This post has been sponsored by Gerber. All thoughts and opinions are my own, just like always.

 I am so grateful that for the first six months of their life babies only need milk.
 There is enough new to learn without having to add in balanced meals and menu planning.
 Who’s with me?

-With Lincoln, my first, starting solids and planning “meals” for him felt so overwhelming.
+With Lincoln, my first, starting solids and planning “meals” and a baby feeding schedule for him felt so overwhelming.
 Was he getting enough iron?
 Did he have a good balance of vegetables?
 Was he experiencing enough new textures?
 Had it been the three days since I introduced the latest new food?

 It could be overwhelming for anyone, but especially a new mom trying to balance a lot of firsts on only a little bit of sleep.